-Avid hikers Doug and Mary Campbell have spent most of their 60 years together on one hiking trail or another.
+Avid hikers, Doug and Mary Campbell spent most of their 60 years together on one hiking trail or another.

-So, they’re not surprised to find themselves living in Spring Creek, Next to the mountains.
+So, they weren’t surprised to find themselves living in Spring Creek, next to the mountains.
 What they may not have imagined when they met in 1957 is how they would (literally) pave the way for smoother mountain climbs for future generations of Canmore hikers.

 Moving to Canmore in 1990, Doug and Mary found themselves among a growing community of alpine enthusiasts enjoying local peaks.
 Trekking up and down Ha Link Peak, Mount Lady Macdonald and many other trails.
 Doug and Mary saw first-hand their beloved mountain pathways were in dire need of some TLC and – let’s be honest – some downright bushwacking.